daisukelab/small_book_image_dataset/README.md

 This is a dataset of book images, but number of samples are small.

 This is created for a blog post.
-Please refer to it for the detail.
+Please refer to [medium 'Train A Strong Classifier with Small Dataset, From Scratch?
+ImageNet Weights?
+Or AutoML? — Part 1'](https://medium.com/@nizumical/train-a-strong-classifier-with-small-dataset-from-scratch-imagenet-weights-or-automl-part-1-6b6d375fc680) for the detail.

 ## How you can run the code